 Please remember the following:

-- Verify that your health insurance will cover you throughout the duration of your stay and how coverage will work abroad.
+- Verify that your health insurance will cover you throughout the duration of your stay and that coverage will work abroad.

 Many other campuses will have someone who specializes in international travel at their health services center.
-Please check with your home school study abroad office to determine the resources available to you to help you prepare for your time abroad.
+Please check with your home school's global office to determine the resources available to you to help you prepare for your time abroad.

 CDC Travelers' Health